eyza-cod2/zpam3/README.md

 ## Troubleshooting
 ### Error "zPAM is not installed correctly"
+#### Cvar /fs_game is not empty!
+Make sure cvar /fs_game is empty (+set fs_game "") and iwd files are placed in main folder.

-#### Iwd file zpam332.iwd must be installed in main folder. (fs_game)
+#### Iwd file zpam333.iwd must be installed in main folder.
  - From version 3.20, all iwd files have to be installed in main folder.
-This is because of bug that cvars / settings changed in game are not saved into the config when running a game with fs_game set.
+This is because of bug that player's settings changed in game are not saved into the config when running a game with fs_game set.
-Make sure cvar /fs_game is empty and iwd files are placed in main folder.

-#### Iwd file zpam_maps_v2.iwd must be installed in main folder
+#### Iwd file zpam_maps_v3.iwd does not exists in ^9main^7 folder
 - From version 3.20, fixed versions of some maps are available.
 PAM is forcing to include these files to make sure maps are available on every server.

 #### Error while getting loaded iwd files.
 Make sure iwd files does not contains spaces.